mehulagg/gitlab_test/doc/user/packages/npm_repository/index.md

 If you update the root namespace of a project with NPM packages, your changes will be rejected.
 To be allowed to do that, make sure to remove any NPM package first.
 Don't forget to update your `.npmrc` files to follow the above naming convention and run `npm publish` if necessary.

-Now, you can configure your project to authenticate with the GitLab NPM Registry.
+Now, you can configure your project to authenticate with the GitLab NPM Repository.

-## Authenticating to the GitLab NPM Registry
+## Authenticating to the GitLab NPM Repository

 If a project is private or you want to upload an NPM package to GitLab, credentials will need to be provided for authentication.
 Support is available for [OAuth tokens](../../../api/oauth2.md#resource-owner-password-credentials-flow) or [personal access tokens](../../profile/personal_access_tokens.md).

 CAUTION: **2FA is only supported with personal access tokens:**
 If you have 2FA enabled, you need to use a [personal access token](../../profile/personal_access_tokens.md) with OAuth headers with the scope set to `api`.
-Standard OAuth tokens won't be able to authenticate to the GitLab NPM Registry.
+Standard OAuth tokens won't be able to authenticate to the GitLab NPM Repository.

 ### Authenticating with an OAuth token